openenclave/openenclave/tests/libunwind/README.md

 Note
 ====
 libunwind basically contains 33 tests which are listed in the tests.all file.
-Out Of this 33 tests, 11 tests can be compiled and run properly and are listed in the test.supported file.
-The rest 22 test are moved to the test.unsupported file.
+Out of these 33 tests, 11 tests can be compiled and run properly and are listed in the test.supported file.
+The remaining 22 tests were moved to the test.unsupported file.

 All the tests in test.supported can be compiled and run proprely in debug mode("-O2").
 In release mode("-O3"), a couple of tests (Gtest-exc and Ltest-exc)